 The AESU version of the rear panel occupies 2 slots in a frame and has unbalanced AES outputs with DIN 1.0/2.3 connectors as shown in Figure 2-7.
-The EMR-IP48-AESU uses the same rear plate as the EMR-IP96-AESU but only the first 48 AES outputs are enabled.
+The EMR-OP48-AESU uses the same rear plate as the EMR-OP96-AESU but only the first 48 AES outputs are enabled.

-Beside each input labeled TDM there is a small LED adjacent to the connector that will light up solid green if it sees a valid MADI signal (MADI firmware) or valid TDM signal (TDM firmware).
-For the TDM version of firmware, the LED will remain solid if a valid TDM is the primary TDM and it will flash if a valid TDM is detected but not currently used.
+Beside each input labeled TDM there is a small LED adjacent to the connector that will light up solid green if it sees a valid MADI signal or valid TDM signal.
+The LED will remain solid if a valid TDM is the primary TDM and it will flash if a valid TDM is detected but not currently used.